 Spend at least a day hiking in Croatia

 Most of the mountains for hiking in Croatia belong to the Dinara Mountains (from the Slovenian and Montenegrin border).
 Therefore to a lesser extent, to the eastern continuation of the Alps and the rest of the old Oriental mainland.
 Up between the rivers Sava and Drava.
 The mountains are not high.
 Hence Croatia is the only country in south-eastern Europe without a peak higher than 2000 meters.

 Things & Activities

-Spend five days on this Dubrovnik sailing adventure and you will love it.
+Spend four days on this Dubrovnik sailing adventure and you will love it.
 While sailing around the most spectacular coastline in Europe.
 You will discover tiny islands, Croatia’s most beautiful green islands hidden in the sparkling blue Adriatic, while traveling aboard our catamaran.